-Kate’s Club is excited to implement a new tool this year that will better inform our programing, screen for trauma, and engage new donors.
+Kate’s Club is excited to implement a new tool this year to better inform our programming, help screen for trauma, and engage new donors.
 All new members ages 8 and up will complete a Grief and Trauma Survey.
+Kate's Club strives to grow our grief resources, and the expanding resources we are using will do just that.

 Feeling like a first round draft pick…